DataStax-Examples/sample-app-template/GETTING_STARTED.md

 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-connect-bundle-driver.png)

-## Get Astra DB Connection Settings
+## Get your Astra DB Connection Settings
 1. Head to the database connect screen and copy the connection information that we'll need later.
 We'll replace `ASTRA_DB_APPLICATION_TOKEN` with the `Token` value that is part of your Application Token.
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-connect.png)